mwiens91/mario-64-rivals/README.md

 host your own instance of it, I'm hosting mine at [mario64rivals.ca](https://mario64rivals.ca) (come and have a look!).

+## How does it work?

+There are two main classes of records: course records and category records.
+Course records involve getting stars in a particular course, while category records can be essentially anything (although classic examples would be 70 and 120 star runs).

+Users make records by selecting a record class, recording a video of themselves making a record, and submitting their time along with a video link.
+Mario 64 Rivals then displays leaderboards for each type of record, which users can look at see how great they are at Mario 64 :grin:.

 ## Tech stack

 Mario 64 Rivals uses lots of tech.
 Its direct dependencies are